timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

 2. Create a new environment
 3. Create a new Standard cluster.
 Select us-east-2 for the region.
 4. Create API Keys (also known as Kafka API Keys within Confluent Cloud).
 These will allow the local client to interact (sink and source data) with Confluent Cloud.
-5. Create a ksqlDB application.
-We will use this later for real-time transformations on the data that comes in.
 6. Create a new topic called `interactions`.
 Leave the partitions set to 6.
 This will be one of the places where data from the local client will land.
 7. Create a new topic called `player-position`.
 Leave the partitions set to 6.
 This will be one of the places where data from the local client will land.